Help Fund Our Vital Work

 General Activities

-The Core Objectives of B’nai B’rith UK are
+The Core Objectives of B’nai B’rith UK are:

 • To foster friendship through social, cultural and recreational programmes